Market Analysts see Robinhood Markets Inc. [HOOD] falling to $10. Time to buy?

 Sponsored

-Robinhood has already granted access to more than 1 million people who joined the waitlist in December and is now opening Robinhood Retirement to the general public.
+“The story of money is the story of culture — from sports and entertainment, to the biggest business and tech news of the day, to geopolitics and beyond.
+These stories don’t just live in a terminal; they play out in our lives every day.
+The next generation looks at money and the markets through an entirely new lens, they live at a different speed — and they want something more substantive in their diet.
+We have this unique moment and position and perspective to build a news organization for the next wave, and I’m super excited to be a part of it.”– Joshua Topolsky, Editor-in-Chief and President, Sherwood Media, LLC.

-The results of the trading session contributed to over 10625513 shares changing hands.
-Over the past one week, the price volatility of Robinhood Markets Inc. stands at 4.61% while the volatility over the past one month is 4.59%.
+Robinhood Markets Inc. represents 882.36 million in outstanding shares, while the company has a total market value of $8.19 billion with the latest information.
+HOOD stock price has been found in the range of $9.43 to $9.78.

-The market cap for HOOD stock reached $8.02 billion, with 882.36 million shares outstanding and 699.61 million shares in the current float.
-Compared to the average trading volume of 10.03M shares, HOOD reached a trading volume of 10625513 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 10.10M shares, HOOD reached a trading volume of 5761715 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HOOD shares is $11.45 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HOOD stock is a recommendation set at 3.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.